Eluder-based Regret for Stochastic Contextual MDPs: Preliminaries

-We note that, without further assumptions, the regret may scale linearly in the size of the context space (see, e.g.,~\citet{hallak2015contextual}).
+We note that, without further assumptions, the regret may scale linearly in the size of the context space \citep{hallak2015contextual}.
 Even worse, if the context space contains more than $T$ contexts, and the distribution over the contexts is uniform, the regret may scale linearly in $T$.
-We overcome this limitation by imposing the following function approximation assumptions, which extend similar notions in the Contextual Bandits literature (see, e.g.,~\cite{agarwal2012contextual,foster2018practical,foster2021efficient,simchi2021bypassing}) to CMDPs.
+We overcome this limitation by imposing the following function approximation assumptions, that extend similar notions in the Contextual Multi-Armed Bandits literature \citep{agarwal2012contextual,russo2013eluder,foster2018practical,foster2021efficient,simchi2021bypassing} to CMDPs.

-\paragraph{Realizable Reward function approximation.} Our algorithm gets as input a finite function class $\F \subseteq \C \times S \times A \to [0,1]$ such that there exists $f_\star \in \F$ that satisfies $ f_\star(c,s,a) = r^c_\star(s,a) $ for all $c \in \C$ and $(s,a) \in S \times A $.
+\textbf{Realizable reward function approximation.} Our algorithm gets as input a finite function class $\F \subseteq \C \times S \times A \to [0,1]$ such that there exists $f_\star \in \F$ that satisfies $ f_\star(c,s,a) = r^c_\star(s,a) $ for all $c \in \C$ and $(s,a) \in S \times A $.

-\paragraph{Realizable Dynamics function approximation.} Our algorithm gets as input a finite function class $\Fp \subseteq S \times ( S \times A \times \C) \to [0,1]$ such that $P_\star \in \Fp$, and every function $P \in \Fp$ represents valid transition probabilities, i.e., satisfies $ \sum_{s' \in S} P(s'|s,a,c) = 1$ for all $c \in \C$ and $(s,a) \in S \times A $.
-For convenience, we denote $P(s'|s,a,c) = P^c(s'|s,a)$, for all $P \in \Fp$.
+\textbf{Realizable dynamics function approximation.} Our algorithm gets as input a finite function class $\Fp \subseteq S \times ( S \times A \times \C) \to [0,1]$ such that $P_\star \in \Fp$, and every function $P \in \Fp$ represents valid transition probabilities, i.e., satisfies $ \sum_{s' \in S} P(s' \mid s,a,c) = 1$ for all $c \in \C$ and $(s,a) \in S \times A $.
+For convenience, we denote $P(s' \mid s,a,c) = P^c(s' \mid s,a)$, for all $P \in \Fp$.

-\paragraph{ Offline regression oracles.} Given a data set $D = \brk[c]{(c_i, s_i,a_i,s'_i,r_i)}_{i=1}^{n}$, we assume access to offline oracles that solve the optimization problems
+\textbf{ Offline regression oracles.} Given a data set $D = \brk[c]{(c_i, s_i,a_i,s'_i,r_i)}_{i=1}^{n}$, we assume access to offline oracles that solve the optimization problems:

-Notice that the above problems can always be solved by iterating over the function class, however, since we consider strongly convex loss functions, there are function classes where these optimization problems can be solved efficiently.
+Notice that the above problems can always be solved by iterating over the function class.
+However, since we consider strongly convex loss functions, there are function classes where these optimization problems can be solved efficiently.
 One particular example is the class of linear functions.

+\textbf{Eluder Dimension (w.r.t the Squared Hellinger distance).} As shown by \citet{foster2021statistical}, the log-loss oracle provides generalization guarantees with respect to the squared Helligner distance. \begin{definition}[Squared Hellinger Distance] For any two distributions $\mathbb{P}$, $\mathbb{Q}$ over a discrete support $X$, the Squared Hellinger Distance is defined as